 Our Baltimore Head-On Truck Accident Attorneys are Ready to Work with You

 If you or a family member was a victim of a head-on truck accident, consult with an experienced Baltimore head-on truck accident attorney.
 Personal injury lawyer Randolph Rice will work tirelessly to help you hold a negligent truck driver and trucking company accountable for their actions.
-To schedule a free legal consultation, contact the Law Offices of Randolph Rice at (410) 694-7291.
+To schedule a free legal consultation, contact the Rice, Murtha & Psoras at (410) 694-7291.